Aditya-Chaurasia11/THETAVID/README.md

 - Minting: Users can mint new video NFTs by uploading video files and metadata.
 - Trading: Users can list their video NFTs for sale, purchase, or trade.
 - Ownership Transfer: Automatic transfer of ownership upon transaction completion.
-- Scalability: The game can accommodate a large number of players and transactions.
 - Preview: Allow users to view a preview of video NFTs for a few seconds before purchasing.

 ## Smart Contracts: